CzhD-arch/fa3program-/README.md

 # fa3program-

 Hi!
+I'm Czeo G. Deniega.
 This is my FA3 project for Computer Science.
 This aims to train my comprehension in Python!